 Students are required to purchase their books prior to requesting them in alternative format.
 They can either purchase them via the campus bookstore or other organizations that sell books.
 There are also several sites that students can purchase books already in alternative format instead of requesting these through Disability and Access Services.
 These include:

 - Vitalsource.com- offers e-textbooks at a cost to the student

 If the student cannot obtain a textbook in alternative format, on their own, they can then contact Disability and Access Services who offers alternate formats of textbooks and course materials by contacting publishers to request books in whatever alternate format a student requires.
-If a textbook cannot be obtained through the publisher, the office will work with other organizations, such as Learning Ally, to obtain the book.
+If a textbook cannot be obtained through the publisher, the office will work with other organizations to obtain the book.

 - If the office cannot secure a textbook in an alternate format, it can scan a book purchased by the student; however, this option requires the office to break the book's binding.